Genting SkyWorlds: Delays

-Once expected to open in 2016, the opening was delayed to 2019 and subsequently to 2022.
-However, in 2018, Fox Entertainment terminated its agreement with Genting.
-Genting Group still planned to open the park in the future, but the opening date was postponed while the operator considered various options, including rebranding the theme park.
-The theme park would only open on 8 February 2022 but as a soft opening.
+Initially expected to open in 2016, this was delayed to 2019; during that time, in 2018, Fox Entertainment terminated its agreement with Genting.
+Following the 2020 COVID pandemic, the park's opening was delayed further to 2022.
+Genting Group still planned to open a park, as soon as possible, although the opening date was tentative while developers considered all of their options, including completely rebranding the park.
+The theme park would have a "soft" opening on 8 February 2022.